My Tax Digital - Frequently Asked Questions (FAQs)

 How do I sign up for MTD for VAT?

-You no longer need to sign up yourself—HMRC handles the registration process.
-You only need to register for a My Tax Digital account and then Authorise HMRC Connection using the business's Government Gateway ID.
+HMRC now handles the registration process automatically.
+You only need to register for a My Tax Digital account and then Authorise it using your business's Government Gateway ID.

 Do spreadsheets qualify as compatible software for MTD?